 • What was the “design criteria day” for the calculation?
 Was it calculated or measured on the “perfect day”?
 Or, was the calculation based on a yearly average?

-• Was the calculation based on a fully loaded or partially loaded data center operating condition?
+• Was the calculation based on a fully loaded or partially loaded data centre operating condition?
 All equipment efficiency curves change based on load profiles.
 PUEs change daily, if not hourly, in true operating conditions.

 • Finally, there is an ongoing debate regarding the efficiencies of water-cooled chillers and air-cooled chillers.
 Each application has multiple options for “free cooling” or “economizer” applications to lower PUE.
 For this example, when making your TCO/ROI business decision, you must ask yourself the following question: What is the cost of the make-up water and water treatment maintenance requirement for the water cooled solution?
-Recognize that a typical 2 megawatt data center using water cooled towers will require 50 to 60,000 gallons of make-up water per day.
+Recognise that a typical 2 megawatt data centre using water cooled towers will require 50 to 60,000 gallons of make-up water per day.